rayburgemeestre/msxsaver/README.md

     git fetch --all
     git checkout -b screensaver origin/screensaver

-I will aim to simplify this ASAP.
+I will aim to simplify this ASAP...

 Now you should be able to build it, in the gomsx directory run `go build`.